-Waubonsee's Creative Writing Club meets once a week (Wednesdays from 12:30 p.m. - 1:30 p.m. in the Student Life office) to share and participate in workshop writing, organize literary field trips and other events, and publish

-Waubonsee's literary magazine, Horizons.
+Waubonsee's Creative Writing Club meets once a week on Wednesdays from 12:30 p.m. - 1:30 p.m. in the Student Life office.
+This welcoming and flexible club works to create a vibrant culture of writing on campus by organizing literary events such as open mics, write-ins, writing contests, publishing a blog and zines, and other events or activities.
+The club also encourages student writing by workshoping works in progress and providing writing prompts during meetings and by encouraging student attendance at writing conferences.
+Students from the club also have the option of serving on the staff of Waubonsee's literary magazine, Horizons.
 Creative writers in all genres of poetry, fiction, nonfiction, drama, lyrics and all other types of writing are welcome to join.
-Members are committed to improving each other's writing and increasing the presence of the written word on campus.
 Any student who wishes to participate in the publication of Horizons should consider joining this club.